trampgeek/moodle-qtype_coderunner/README.md

 case like the above you'd typically set it to just one or two lines in height and perhaps 30 columns in width.

-When you edit the per-test template, the combinator template is immediately disabled.
+IMPORTANT WARNING: When you edit the per-test template, the combinator template is immediately disabled.
 You can re-enable and edit it, if you wish, by opening the *Advanced
 Customisation* block.